ossec/ossec-docs/docs/manual/syscheck/index.rst

 .. warning::

     The real time monitoring will not start immediately.
 First ossec-syscheckd needs to scan the file system and add each sub-directory to the realtime queue.
-    It can take up to 30 minutes for this to finish (wait for the log "ossec-syscheckd: INFO: Starting real time file monitoring" ).
+    It can take a while for this to finish (wait for the log "ossec-syscheckd: INFO: Starting real time file monitoring" ).

 .. note::